Bylaws of the Mountain View Neighborhood Association

 (b) Any person or legal entity owning real property, operating a business, professional office, government agency or nonprofit institution, with a physical location within the boundaries of the MVNA.

-Any eligible individual may become a member by submitting a written application stating the person’s name, phone number, postal address and email address as a basis for membership eligibility.
-Persons who make application and who meet the eligibility requirement shall be admitted to the membership.
+Section 2 Application: Any eligible individual may become a member by submitting a written application stating the person’s name, phone number, postal address and email address as a basis for membership eligibility.
+Persons who make an application and who meet the eligibility requirement shall be admitted to the membership.
 The board may establish rules regarding the proof required to demonstrate eligibility.

 ARTICLE 3: Membership Meetings

-A quorum for any general or special meeting shall be a minimum of ten (10) members present.
-Unless otherwise specified in these bylaws, decisions on any agenda item considered at any MVNA membership meeting shall be made by a majority vote of the members present.
+Section 4 Quorum: A quorum for any general or special meeting shall be a minimum of ten (10) members present.
+Unless otherwise specified in these bylaws, decisions on any agenda item considered at any MVNA general or special membership meeting shall be made by a majority vote of the members present.

-Any general, special, board or committee meeting is open to any person to observe.
+Section 5 Participation: Any general, special, board, or committee meeting is open to any person to observe.
 Only MVNA members may participate in discussion of matters being considered for action.
 The member presiding over the meeting may regulate the order and length of discussions and limit them to relevant points.

 ARTICLE 4: Board Of Directors

-The board may fill any vacancy on the board or committee by majority vote of a quorum of the board.
+Section 5 Vacancy: The Board may fill any vacancy on the board or committee by majority vote of a quorum of the Board.
 A member appointed to fill a vacancy shall serve the remainder of the unexpired term and until his/her successor is elected or appointed.
-A vacancy may arise by resignation, disqualification or death of a board member, by recall or by removal by vote of the majority of the board for failure to attend three regular board meetings in succession, provided that notice of such intent was given to the board member after the second absence.
+A vacancy may arise by resignation, disqualification, or death of a board member, by recall or by removal by vote of the majority of the board for failure to attend three regular board meetings in succession, provided that notice of such intent was given to the board member after the second absence.

-Recall of a board member may be initiated by a petition signed by 20% of the MVNA members.
+Section 6 Recall: Recall of a board member may be initiated by a petition signed by 20% of the MVNA members.
 Recall shall be considered only at a special meeting of the membership called for the purpose of voting on the petition.
-A quorum of at least 11 members must be present to vote on recall of a board member.
+A quorum of at least eleven (11) members must be present to vote on recall of a board member.
 The meeting notice shall state that the purpose of the meeting is to consider recall of the board member.
 A majority vote of those members attending shall be required to recall a board member.

-The board shall have the following responsibilities and powers:
+Section 7 Powers: The Board shall have the following responsibilities and powers:

 (a) Manage the daily affairs of the MVNA.